ehsanyousefzadehasl/PyDS/README.md

     (4) Enqueue -> Adding an Element to the tail
     (5) Dequeue -> Removing the Head Element
-    (6) Peak Operation -> Viewing Head Element without changing it (7) It is implementable by a Linked-List
+    (6) Peak Operation -> Viewing Head Element without changing it (7) It can be implemented by a Linked-List
     (8) Deque --> It is a double ended queue that goes both ways.
 We can enqueue and dequeue from either end.
 A Deque is a general version of both stacks and queues.
     (9) Priority Queue: Each element has a priority number when we insert them into the queue.
 When we are going to dequeue, element with maximum priority goes to be removed.